evrythng/evrythng-broadcom-sdk/README.md

-From Ruslan's e-mail:
+This readme is a compilation of Ruslan's e-mail and Skype conversations.

-# Step by step
+# Step by step installation
 1. download official github client (if you don’t have) https://mac.github.com/
 2. clone the evrythng-broadcom-sdk (git@github.com:evrythng/evrythng-broadcom-sdk.git).
 Actually you can use command line to clone the repo, just type `git clone --recursive git@github.com:evrythng/evrythng-broadcom-sdk.git`
 3. go to `/path/to/repo/evrythng-broadcom-sdk/WICED-SDK-3.3.1`